Prince Laurent of Belgium: Alleged corruption scandal

+Finances

+In 2025, Prince Laurent filed a petition asking that he be allowed to avail of social security benefits apart from his royal stipend, saying that he is self-employed as a royal and citing his work running an animal welfare charity.
+The petition was denied by a court in Brussels on 7 April 2025, which ruled that he cannot be considered as either self-employed or an employee.

 Health

 In March 2014, Prince Laurent was hospitalised with pneumonia and depression.
 He was voluntarily placed in a medically-induced coma on March 25, and was awakened on 27 March.
 On 4 April, Queen Paola stated in a letter that Laurent's condition was improving, and that she felt he was 'the most vulnerable' of her three children.